RPM International Inc. (NYSE:RPM) Expected to Announce Earnings of $0.86 Per Share

-Equities research analysts expect that RPM International Inc. (NYSE:RPM) will report $0.86 earnings per share (EPS) for the current quarter, Zacks reports.
-Two analysts have issued estimates for RPM International’s earnings.
+Brokerages expect RPM International Inc. (NYSE:RPM) to announce $0.86 earnings per share for the current quarter, according to Zacks Investment Research.
+Two analysts have made estimates for RPM International’s earnings.
 The highest EPS estimate is $1.00 and the lowest is $0.80.
-RPM International reported earnings of $1.06 per share during the same quarter last year, which would indicate a negative year-over-year growth rate of 18.9%.
-The firm is expected to issue its next earnings results on Wednesday, January 5th.
+RPM International posted earnings per share of $1.06 in the same quarter last year, which would suggest a negative year-over-year growth rate of 18.9%.
+The company is expected to announce its next earnings results on Wednesday, January 5th.

-According to Zacks, analysts expect that RPM International will report full-year earnings of $3.73 per share for the current financial year, with EPS estimates ranging from $3.60 to $3.90.
-For the next financial year, analysts forecast that the business will post earnings of $4.49 per share, with EPS estimates ranging from $4.25 to $4.80.
-Zacks Investment Research’s EPS calculations are a mean average based on a survey of analysts that follow RPM International.
+According to Zacks, analysts expect that RPM International will report full-year earnings of $3.73 per share for the current year, with EPS estimates ranging from $3.60 to $3.90.
+For the next year, analysts expect that the company will post earnings of $4.49 per share, with EPS estimates ranging from $4.25 to $4.80.
+Zacks Investment Research’s earnings per share averages are a mean average based on a survey of sell-side research analysts that cover RPM International.

-RPM International (NYSE:RPM) last announced its quarterly earnings data on Tuesday, October 5th.
-The specialty chemicals company reported $1.08 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.02 by $0.06.
+RPM International (NYSE:RPM) last posted its earnings results on Tuesday, October 5th.
+The specialty chemicals company reported $1.08 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.02 by $0.06.
+The company had revenue of $1.65 billion for the quarter, compared to analyst estimates of $1.63 billion.
 RPM International had a return on equity of 34.41% and a net margin of 8.23%.
-The business had revenue of $1.65 billion for the quarter, compared to analysts’ expectations of $1.63 billion.
-During the same period in the previous year, the business posted $1.44 EPS.
-The firm’s quarterly revenue was up 2.7% compared to the same quarter last year.
+RPM International’s revenue was up 2.7% compared to the same quarter last year.
+During the same quarter in the prior year, the company earned $1.44 earnings per share.

-In other RPM International news, VP Timothy R. Kinser sold 800 shares of RPM International stock in a transaction that occurred on Thursday, October 21st.
-The shares were sold at an average price of $87.54, for a total transaction of $70,032.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Company insiders own 1.60% of the company’s stock.

-A number of hedge funds have recently modified their holdings of RPM.
-Strategic Blueprint LLC bought a new position in shares of RPM International during the 2nd quarter valued at about $27,000.
-Eagle Bay Advisors LLC bought a new position in RPM International during the second quarter valued at approximately $34,000.
-Bartlett & Co.
-LLC raised its stake in shares of RPM International by 74.8% during the second quarter.
-Bartlett & Co.
-LLC now owns 699 shares of the specialty chemicals company’s stock worth $62,000 after acquiring an additional 299 shares in the last quarter.
-Kayne Anderson Rudnick Investment Management LLC bought a new stake in shares of RPM International in the 2nd quarter worth approximately $152,000.
-Finally, Dark Forest Capital Management LP purchased a new stake in shares of RPM International in the 2nd quarter valued at $182,000.
-76.36% of the stock is owned by hedge funds and other institutional investors.

 The business also recently disclosed a quarterly dividend, which will be paid on Friday, October 29th.
-Investors of record on Monday, October 18th will be given a $0.40 dividend.
-This represents a $1.60 annualized dividend and a dividend yield of 1.81%.
-This is a boost from RPM International’s previous quarterly dividend of $0.38.
-The ex-dividend date of this dividend is Friday, October 15th.
-RPM International’s dividend payout ratio is 38.46%.
+Investors of record on Monday, October 18th will be paid a dividend of $0.40 per share.
+The ex-dividend date is Friday, October 15th.
+This represents a $1.60 dividend on an annualized basis and a dividend yield of 1.83%.
+This is a positive change from RPM International’s previous quarterly dividend of $0.38.
+RPM International’s dividend payout ratio (DPR) is presently 38.46%.

+In other RPM International news, VP Timothy R. Kinser sold 800 shares of the firm’s stock in a transaction dated Thursday, October 21st.
+The stock was sold at an average price of $87.54, for a total value of $70,032.00.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+1.60% of the stock is owned by company insiders.

+A number of large investors have recently modified their holdings of the business.
+Johnson Investment Counsel Inc. boosted its stake in RPM International by 0.6% in the 1st quarter.
+Johnson Investment Counsel Inc. now owns 20,169 shares of the specialty chemicals company’s stock worth $1,852,000 after buying an additional 128 shares during the last quarter.
+Raymond James Trust N.A. raised its holdings in shares of RPM International by 1.5% in the 2nd quarter.
+Raymond James Trust N.A. now owns 9,190 shares of the specialty chemicals company’s stock worth $815,000 after purchasing an additional 137 shares during the period.
+Fieldpoint Private Securities LLC raised its holdings in shares of RPM International by 1.3% in the 2nd quarter.
+Fieldpoint Private Securities LLC now owns 12,676 shares of the specialty chemicals company’s stock worth $1,086,000 after purchasing an additional 160 shares during the period.
+Benedict Financial Advisors Inc. raised its holdings in shares of RPM International by 1.0% in the 3rd quarter.
+Benedict Financial Advisors Inc. now owns 21,699 shares of the specialty chemicals company’s stock worth $1,685,000 after purchasing an additional 214 shares during the period.
+Finally, Whittier Trust Co. of Nevada Inc. raised its holdings in shares of RPM International by 2.3% in the 2nd quarter.
+Whittier Trust Co. of Nevada Inc. now owns 10,858 shares of the specialty chemicals company’s stock worth $963,000 after purchasing an additional 244 shares during the period.
+76.36% of the stock is currently owned by hedge funds and other institutional investors.

 RPM International, Inc engages in the manufacture, marketing, and sale of coatings, sealants, building materials, and related services.
 It operates through the following business segments: Construction Products Group (CPG); Performance Coatings Group (PCG); Consumer Group; and Specialty Products Group (SPG).